phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 We see that `iretq` treats the stored instruction pointer as return address.
 For most exceptions, the stored `rip` points to the instruction that caused the fault.
 So by executing `iretq`, we restart the failing instruction.
 This makes sense because we should have resolved the exception when returning from it, so the instruction should no longer fail (e.g. the accessed part of the memory mapped file is now present in memory).

 The situation is a bit different for the breakpoint exception, since it needs no resolution.
 Restarting the `int3` instruction wouldn't make sense, since it would cause a new breakpoint exception and we would enter an endless loop.
-For this reason the hardware designers decided that the stored `rip` should point to the instruction _after_ right after the `int3` instruction.
+For this reason the hardware designers decided that the stored `rip` should point to the next instruction after the `int3` instruction.

 Let's check this for our breakpoint handler.
 Remember, the handler printed the following message (see the image above):

 ```
-EXCEPTION: BREAKPOINT at 0x112006
+EXCEPTION: BREAKPOINT at 0x1100aa
 ```

-So let's disassemble the instruction at `0x112006` and its predecessor:
+So let's disassemble the instruction at `0x1100aa` and its predecessor:

 {{< highlight shell "hl_lines=3" >}}
-> objdump -d build/kernel-x86_64.bin | grep -B1 "112006:"
+> objdump -d build/kernel-x86_64.bin | grep -B1 "1100aa:"
-  112005:	cc                   	int3
+  1100a9:	cc                   	int3
-  112006:	48 c7 01 2a 00 00 00 	movq   $0x2a,(%rcx)
+  1100aa:	48 89 c6             	mov    %rax,%rsi
 {{< / highlight >}}

-We see that `0x112006` indeed points to the next instruction after `int3`.
+We see that `0x1100aa` indeed points to the next instruction after `int3`.
 So we can simply jump to the stored instruction pointer when we want to return from the breakpoint exception.

 ### Implementation
 Let's update our `handler!` macro to support non-diverging exception handlers: